felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 ## 1. Enable HubRise on Just Eat Takeaway

-As a first step, the HubRise Takeaway support must activate the HubRise integration for your stores.
+As a first step, the Just Eat Takeaway support must activate the HubRise integration for your stores.

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information in your email: